tsaxgh/chronoslide-sync/README.md

 ## Deployment

 You can deploy the contents of the `dist/` folder to any static hosting provider (Vercel, Netlify, GitHub Pages, etc.).
 ---

-All references to Lovable and its services have been removed from this project.
-This is now a fully standalone React/Vite application.